JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 13. Put on GitHub:  VCS->Import into Version Control->Share Project on GitHub (allow default repository name) and (allow default for initial commit)

+7. Select all "unversioned" files

+8. Unclick Perform code analysis

+9. Add a commit message

+10. Click commit

-14. Confirm repository is on GitHub and add a comment.
+14. Confirm repository is on GitHub and add a descriptiong and a README.md

 15. Push to Github